-Live Marketing: 3 trends for 2017 and what they mean for your company
+Live Marketing: 3 trends and what they mean for your company

 Thomas, in the Live Marketing Trend Report you name and analyse the most important mega, macro and microtrends and their significance for live marketing.
 What are the three trends from which there is no escaping in 2017?